josegzza/ThinkStats2_exercises/README.md

 # ThinkStats2_exercises
-Jupyter notebook with the exercises from Thnik Stats 2nd edition
+Jupyter notebook with the exercises from Think Stats 2e. by Allen B. Downey.